krishna570/30-Days-DSA-Python/README.md

 # ⭐ Support

-If you find this repository helpful or enjoy following my journey, please consider giving it a **⭐ Star**.
+If you find this repository helpful or enjoy following my learning journey, please consider giving it a **⭐ Star**.
 Your support motivates me to keep learning, improving, and sharing my progress with the developer community.

 ---

 # 🚀 My Goal

-> **"Every coding challenge I solve strengthens my logical thinking, improves my problem-solving ability, and brings me one step closer to becoming a skilled Software Engineer and Data Scientist."** 💙
+> **"Every coding challenge I solve strengthens my logical thinking, improves my problem-solving skills, and brings me one step closer to becoming a skilled Software Engineer and Data Scientist."** 💙

 ### ⭐ Thanks for visiting my repository.
 Happy Coding! 🚀